solidstatecc/solidstatecc/README.md

 ---

-Curated skills.
-Not a dumping ground.

-Solid State is run by [Thor Elias Engelstad](https://github.com/ThorEngelstad) under Visionaire Labs.
+Solid State is run by Visionaire Labs.
 A marketplace for the skills AI agents actually run — every listing read, tested, and labeled before it ships.
 Most catalogs crawl and count.
 We curate and verify.

-Built on NemoClaw.
-Priced honestly.
-Open where it counts.

 ## What we're building